XDAChen/RAIN_IC/README.md

 # RAIN_IC
  Yasra, Jeremy

- Configured the pins for the RAIN IC list of things we need to complete for this code:
+ Configured the pins for the RAIN IC.

+ list of things we need to complete for this code:
  1: finish  defining coressponding register addresses and its value
  2: transmit the settings above using HAL_SPI_Transmit Api